Last updated 12/2018

 The standard attire required in all laboratories is long pants and enclosed shoes.
 Shorts, skirts, sandals and other garments or footwear that leave skin exposed below the lab coat are not permitted to be worn in the laboratory.

-Standard PPE for the majority of chemical handling procedures includes a 100% cotton or fire-resistant lab coat, ANSI-approved safety glasses, and 4-mil disposable nitrile gloves.
+Standard PPE for the majority of chemical handling procedures includes a 100% cotton or fire-resistant lab coat, ANSI-approved safety glasses, and minimum 4-mil-thickness disposable nitrile gloves.

 Additional PPE may be required for some procedures.
 The PI is responsible for determining when additional PPE is required in his or her laboratory based on the hazards of the work.
 The PI must also educate lab workers on when the additional PPE is required and enforce the proper care and use of the equipment.